-Test calls only apply to CE operating in STS Access Mode.
+Test calls only apply to CE operating in ECS Access Mode.

-Note 1: Test calls are those from Carriers, CE suppliers, test laboratories and the ACMA verifying compliance of the CE against the applicable requirements of this Standard.
+- Note: Test calls are those from Carriers/CSPs, CE suppliers, test laboratories and the ACMA verifying compliance of the CE against the applicable requirements of this Standard. - 6.2.1.5 Initiating a test call to the ECP for 000 and 112

-6.2.1.2 Response from ECP